Ramzi-dev611/unreal-math-operator/backend/README.md

 * A fibonacci calculator taking in the body of the request the index of the element of the sequence requested and returns the desired element
 * A quadratic formula solver: an endpoints that takes as parameters three numbers a, b and c and returns the solutions x where **a x² + b x + c = 0**

-To simulate a communication with a database a login functionality is also created
+To simulate a communication with a database a login and register functionality were also created
 ## Installation

 ```bash